glennyonemitsu/MarkupHiveSDK/README.md

 directory does not need to be specified.
 Each succeeding data file with matching keys will overwrite keys in the preceeding file.

+#### 404 handling

+You can also specify a rule as `404`.
+As you might expect, this will make all requests that do not match a normal route rule to be served by that special 404 route rule.
+Your 404 handler is also specified with a template and any other data files you want to associate with it.

 Due to technical limitations, variables from route rules such as `member_name` above will be overwritten by any data files with the same key.